StephenHogsten/StockMarketTracking/readme.md

 * [ ] make it interactable
   * [ ] be able to add / remove stocks
   * [ ] be able to choose a new time range
+* [ ] make the company data API handle weird errors (RJI exists but doesn't return any data)

 ## Enhancement Ideas
 * [ ] save off specific set-ups to return to later